Reusable MedTech in the NHS – Pioneering Sustainable Healthcare

 Framework development

-CSH will work with Brighton and Sussex Medical School (BSMS) to develop a structured approach for implementing reusable MedTech.
-This will include:
+CSH worked with Brighton and Sussex Medical School (BSMS) and their Green Healthcare Hub to develop a structured approach for implementing reusable MedTech.
+This included:

 Trust engagement and pilot selection

-A small number of NHS Trusts and Health Boards will be identified for participation.
-Using existing sustainability networks, CSH will seek expressions of interest and conduct readiness assessments.
-A final selection of 6-12 pilot projects will be agreed upon with the DHSC to ensure representation across various healthcare settings.
+A small number of NHS Trusts and Health Boards were identified for participation.
+Using existing sustainability networks, CSH sought expressions of interest and conducted readiness assessments.
+A final selection of 10 pilot projects was agreed upon with the DHSC to ensure representation across various healthcare settings.
+Individual case reports from all participating sites are available in CSH’s resource library, alongside a wide range of other resources.

 Implementation and monitoring

-The pilot projects will be launched and monitored, comparing key outcomes before and after the intervention rather than using separate control groups.
-CSH will oversee the process, leveraging its expertise in supporting NHS sustainability projects such as the Green Team Competition.
+The pilot projects were launched and monitored, comparing key outcomes before and after the intervention rather than using separate control groups.
+CSH oversaw the process, leveraging its expertise in supporting NHS sustainability projects such as the Green Team Competition.

 Research on adoption barriers

-A parallel research initiative will assess the challenges NHS Trusts and healthcare professionals face when considering reusable MedTech.
-This will involve both participating Trusts and those unable to take part, helping to identify common obstacles and potential solutions.
+A parallel research initiative, led by BSMS, assessed the challenges NHS Trusts and healthcare professionals face when considering reusable MedTech.
+This involved both participating Trusts and those unable to take part, helping to identify common obstacles and potential solutions.

 Reporting and recommendations

-A final report will consolidate findings from both the pilot projects and the research phase.
-It will quantify the environmental and financial benefits of reusable MedTech and outline strategies for overcoming implementation challenges.
-An interim report will be published partway through the project, summarising the progress made and early insights.
+A final report has been produced to consolidate findings from both the pilot projects and the research phase.
+Read the report to hear about the environmental and financial benefits of reusable MedTech and strategies for overcoming implementation challenges.

-If you have any questions about the project or need any more information please contact David Cameron, CSH’s Education Director.
+If you have any questions about the project or need any more information please contact Rachel McLean, CSH’s SusQI Programme Lead.